syncfusion-content/maui-docs/MAUI/ListView/Migration.md

 # Migrating from Xamarin SfListView to .NET MAUI SfListView

-To migrate easier from Xamarin SfListView to .NET MAUI SfListView, we have kept the most of APIs same from Xamarin SfListView in MAUI SfListView.
-But, we have renamed the some of the APIs to maintain the consistency of API naming in MAUI SfListView.
-You can get the details of the APIs which are changed in MAUI SfListView from Xamarin SfListView in below,
+To migrate easier from Xamarin SfListView to .NET MAUI SfListView, we kept most of the APIs from Xamarin SfListView in MAUI SfListView.
+However, to maintain the consistency of API naming in MAUI SfListView, we renamed some of the APIs.
+The APIs that have been changed in MAUI SfListView from Xamarin SfListView are detailed as follows.

-##Assembly Name
+## Assembly Name

 <table>
 <tr>